smk-dev/JSMobilePuzzleGame/README.md

 JSMobilePuzzleGame
 =

 Project shows how to integrate native iOS app with JavaScript game.
+Swipe gestures are recognized by UIKit and translated to Javascript functions.

 Picture
 -